 When I'm not sketching or designing, I enjoy taking care of dogs and traveling.
-As an artist, many of my fused glass pieces are directly influenced by the dogs I care for, my travels and southwest nature.
+As an artist, many of my glass pieces are directly influenced by the dogs I care for, my travels and where I live.
+At this time it is southwest nature.

 I also enjoy re-purposing empty wine bottles, syrup bottles or most any glass bottle into platters and spoon rests and bowls so that they can, once again, be the center of attention at any gathering or home.